christabor/MoAL/TASKS.md

 Some examples are taken and recreated from other sites.
 To learn, you should still manually recreate each example, so you can get a better intuition and memorization of how it works and how to do it.

+In some cases, direct programming makes little sense, since a given subject may be high level.
+However, to better understand and cement the idea, it's important to try and recreate it in code.
+For example, you can learn about memory, but to "grok" it, you could write a module that acts as if it was memory - with the same kind of properties.

 **This should be considered a living document, that may grow in size as new details and fields of study are added**

 ## Strategy: "20 minutes a day"